 Once you have completed treatment — in some cases when you’ve been presented with a clean bill of health — you are expected to go back to your normal life.

-Your relationships may change — some may fade, some may grow stronger.
-Working on these transitions with a therapist can help make sense of these changes and how to navigate them in a healthy and productive way.
+It is common for relationships to change during this time as well — some may fade, some may grow stronger.
+Working on these transitions with a therapist can help you make sense of these changes and how to navigate them in a healthy and productive way.